Majas on a Balcony: Versions

 The Metropolitan Museum of Art in New York City holds a version of the painting that had come into the collection of Infante Sebastian of Portugal and Spain by 1835.
-It was thought to be a Goya original, although the attribution has been doubted since 1989.
+It was thought to be a Goya original, although that has been in doubt since 1989, and the Met labels the painting at "attributed to Goya".
 It may be a replica from 1835, possibly by Goya's son Javier Goya, or a damaged and heavily restored original, possibly a copy commissioned by the Infante.
 It was confiscated by the Spanish state but returned to the Infante in 1860.
 The Infante's son, Francisco, Duke of Marchena, sold the painting to Durand-Ruel in 1905, who sold it to Henry Osborne Havemeyer.
 It was bequeathed from the estate of Louisine Havemeyer to the Metropolitan Museum of Art in 1929.
 It is largely similar to the Rothschild version, but the two right hand figures are in somewhat different positions.